 - a) Termination by EDA for Recipient's Failure to Comply with the Terms of the RLF Award.
-EDA may terminate the RLF Award, in whole or in part, if Recipient fails to materially comply with the terms of the RLF Award, including, but not limited to, persistent noncompliance with risk factors identified through the Risk Analysis System or the types of noncompliance described at 13 CFR § 307.20. - b) Termination by EDA for Cause.
-EDA may terminate the RLF Award for cause, including if required by a circumstance beyond EDA's control, such as a Congressional mandate. - c) Termination by Recipient.
+EDA may terminate the RLF Award, in whole or in part, if Recipient fails to materially comply with the terms of the RLF Award, including, but not limited to, persistent noncompliance with risk factors identified through the Risk Analysis System or the types of noncompliance described at 13 CFR § 307.20. - b) Termination by EDA for no longer effectuating program goals or agency priorities.
+To the greatest extent authorized by law, EDA may terminate the RLF Award if the RLF Award no longer effectuates the RLF program's goals or EDA's priorities. - c) Termination Upon Mutual Agreement.
+EDA and Recipient may mutually agree to terminate the RLF Award in whole or in part.
+In such cases, EDA and Recipient must agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated. - d) Termination by Recipient.
 Recipient may terminate the RLF Award in whole or in part upon sending the EDA Grants Officer for the RLF Award written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
-However, if EDA determines in the case of partial termination that the reduced or modified portion of the RLF Award will not accomplish the purposes for which the RLF Award was made, EDA may terminate the RLF Award in its entirety. - d) Termination Upon Mutual Agreement.
-EDA and Recipient may mutually agree to terminate the RLF Award in whole or in part.
-In such cases, EDA and Recipient must agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated. - e) If the RLF Award is wholly or partially terminated, Recipient remains responsible for compliance with the Closeout and Post-closeout adjustments and continuing responsibilities requirements as described at 2 CFR §§ 200.343 and 200.344.
+However, if EDA determines in the case of partial termination that the reduced or modified portion of the RLF Award will not accomplish the purposes for which the RLF Award was made, EDA may terminate the RLF Award in its entirety. - e) If the RLF Award is wholly or partially terminated, Recipient remains responsible for compliance with the Closeout and Post-closeout adjustments and continuing responsibilities requirements as described at 2 CFR §§ 200.344 and 200.345.